microtrain/bootcamp/syllabi/master.md

 ## Description
 The class is 40 hours a week for 10 weeks.
 It is comprised of a series of units with each unit corresponding to a chapter in the courseware.
 A unit or chapter is comprised of working lectures, exercises, labs and additional resources.
 The goal of this class is to provide a working knowledge of web and mobile application development.
 This course is not a deep dive on any one topic, rather it is intended to provide a working foundation that will allow you to hit the ground running and give you the knowledge base upon which to build a career.
 In most cases you will get a light introduction to a topic; typically with in a specific context.
 We will build on these topics as we progress through the course.
 The syllabus is tentative and may be adjusted to the pace of the class as a whole.
 The last two to three weeks of class are open and are intended for to allow each student to complete a single or multiple projects to add to their portfolio.

-### Keys to Success

-* Read ahead in the syllabus.
-* Study/code outside of class (6-9 hours a week depending on experience).
-  * Follow the links under "Additional Resources"
-  * Write code outside of the classroom assignments.
-  * Google any topics that are not quite clear.
-  * Read through the comments in StackOverflow questions.
-* Complete all labs and in-class assignments everything builds on the previous lessons.

 ## Unit Composition